chafdev/cornipickle-unity3d-probe/README.md

-# cornipickle-unity3d-probe
-A Cornipickle probe for Android Applications
+A Cornipickle probe for Unity3d Games
 ============================================

 The Cornipickle testing tool can automatically detect and report violations of